developer-krushna/Dex-Editor-Android/README.md

 - [x] Supported DEX version 40 and 41 (Partially)

 ## Special thanks to
+- [Timscriptov](https://github.com/timscriptov) for helping me in the development of Smali method flow diagram and also thanks for making server rest api ..I am really indebted to him ♥️

 - [Sora-Editor] for a beautiful Android TextEditor (https://github.com/Rosemoe/sora-editor)

 # License